Pahawh Hmong: Form

-Punctuation is derived from the Roman alphabet, presumably through French or Lao, except for a sign introduced by one of Shong's disciples that replaced Shong's !, but also includes a native sign for reduplication and a native cantillation mark.
+Punctuation is derived from the Roman alphabet, presumably through French or Lao, except for a sign introduced by one of Shong's disciples, Pa Kao Her, that replaced Shong's !, but also includes a native sign for reduplication and a native cantillation mark.

 Second and third stage tones

 There are two orthographic systems in use for Pahawh Hmong, the second reduced stage from 1965 and the third reduced stage from 1970 (see history, below).
-Some Hmong communities consider the second stage to be more authentic, while others prefer the third stage as being more regular.
-It would appear that stage two is more widespread.
+Some Hmong communities consider the second stage to be more authentic, while others prefer the third stage as being more pragmatic.